An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 Prostate Cancer Screening Guidelines

 The American Cancer Society's guidelines for early detection of prostate cancer recommend that men discuss with their doctors the uncertainties, risks, and potential benefits of screening for prostate cancer before deciding whether to be tested.
-The American Urological Association and the American College of Physicians have similar guidelines, which do not recommend the PSA test for men at average risk who are younger than age 55 or older than age 69.
+For men who are interested, screening should be started based on risk of developing cancer.
+Those at average risk start at 50, but those at higher risk start earlier.
+The American Urological Association and the American College of Physicians have similar guidelines, including shared decision making and age-based testing depending on the man's risk of developing prostate cancer.

 Follow-Up Care Guidelines